The Cholesterol Myth Is Crumbling — And It’s Costing Lives

 Myth #8: Statins Are the Only Way to Lower Cholesterol

-In many cases, elevated cholesterol reflects:
+In many cases, elevated cholesterol reflects underlying dysfunction such as:

 • Insulin resistance